pretyflaco/bitcoingovernance/index.md

 The beauty of this system is that it doesn't rely on the goodwill or benevolence of any particular group.
 It's a system that works even when some participants are actively trying to subvert it, because the freedom of individual users to opt out provides a natural check on any attempt at centralized control.

-## free users are a prerequisite for censorship-resistance
+## Free users are a prerequisite for censorship-resistance

 This relationship works in both directions.
 Just as free users enable censorship-resistance, censorship-resistance cannot exist without free users.
 Any system that compromises user freedom necessarily opens pathways for censorship.